timkpaine/csp-gateway/docs/wiki/Client.md

 A client as a small number of general-purpose methods.
 In alphabetical order:

-- `controls`: managment controls for monitoring/configurating the running server
+- `controls`: management controls for monitoring/configuring the running server
 - `last`: get the last ticked data value on a channel
 - `lookup`: lookup a piece of data by `id`
 - `next`: get the next ticked data value on a channel